 A few days later when he came to play again, he brought a friend with him.
-Mom had a terrible headache, told the friend to go home since he was not invited.
+Mom had a terrible headache, and told the friend to go home since he was not invited.
 She also told my sister to not play the flute.
-The visitor stayed, his friend went home, and believe it or not I recall that we spent time reading through an old almanac put out by the Chicago Tribune, reading about far away countries of Africa, and trying to make sense of our own countries Constitution.
+The visitor stayed, his friend went home, and believe it or not I recall that we spent time reading through an old almanac put out by the Chicago Tribune, reading about far away countries of Africa, looking at pictures of former Presidents, and trying to make sense of our own countries Constitution.
 Pretty heady stuff for kids only ten and seven years old.

 Altogether, an uneventful visit, only made memorable by what was noted after he had gone home.
 Sis’s flute was missing.
 For whatever reason, my sister and parents thought our visitor had taken it.
 Musical instruments are pretty expensive things, so the housing’s military police were called.
 Naturally, they wanted to know about the visitor.
 I told them I didn’t think he had taken it because he had been with me the whole time.
 But the police did their job and investigated.

 The flute was never found.
 However, Dad was a musician, and had connections with other musicians.
 A short time later he was able to get a flute, bought from a flutist or a pawn shop in Chicago.
 Dad told us it had been owned by a flutist in the local symphony, so it became a special flute to Sis.
 In no time at all Sis was back to playing the flute, and we were no longer allowed to have visitors come over to play.